Last updates 23 April 2018 Version Française

 Symbol of the French universal health care scheme

-The SESAM-Vitale scheme introduced a smart "Carte Vitale", part of a wider electronic health care solution, containing data to simplify administration, slash costs and provide a faster, more efficient and secure way of submitting claims.
+The SESAM-Vitale scheme introduced a smart health card named"Carte Vitale", part of a wider electronic health care solution, containing data to simplify administration, slash costs and provide a faster, more efficient and secure way of submitting claims.

 The second generation, Carte Vitale 2, has been deployed over four years starting in March 2007 with family cards issued to every person over 16 years of age eligible for French social security coverage.